Set up multiple indexes

 In addition, if you have different policies for retention for different sets of data, you might want to send the data to different indexes and then set a different archive or retention policy for each index.

 Another reason to set up multiple indexes has to do with the way Splunk search works.
 If you have both a high-volume/high-noise data source and a low-volume data source feeding into the same index, and you search mostly for events from the low-volume data source, the search speed will be slower than necessary, because Splunk also has to search through all the data from the high-volume source.
-To mitigate this, you can create dedicated indexes for each data source and route data from each source to its dedicated index.
+To mitigate this, you can create dedicated indexes for each data source and send data from each source to its dedicated index.
 Then, you can specify which index to search on.
 You'll probably notice an increase in search speed.

 Create and edit indexes